Tube-Based Robust Control Strategy for Vision-Guided Autonomous Vehicles: MPC Schemes for the Lane-Keeping Problem

 \textit{Problem 3}:

 subject to

-Here, the quadratic term $J_l$ (15d) with the weighting matrix ${\bf S}$ is leveraged to penalize deviations from zero for the interpolation variables; the term $J_l$ (15d) and the constraints (16d) and (16e) drive the interpolation variables to small positive numbers.
-To improve controller real-time performance, the tightened constraint calculation (14) could be performed offline, and the results could be stored in a look-up table for online use.
+where the quadratic term $J_l$ (15d) with the weighting matrix ${\bf S}$ is leveraged to penalize deviations from 0 for the interpolation variables.
+The term $J_l$ (15d) and the constraints presented in (16e) and (16f) drive the interpolation variables to small positive numbers.
+To improve real-time controller performance, the tightened constraint calculation in (14) can be performed offline, and the results can be stored in a look-up table for online use.

+The closed-loop properties of Problem 3 are described as follows. \begin{proposition} If Assumptions 5\textendash9 hold, Problem 3 is still convex because the operations presented in (14) for $\mathbb{\bar X}_{int}$/$\mathbb{\bar T}_{int}$/$\mathbb{\bar U}_{int}$ preserve the convexity of $\mathbb{\bar X}_{det} \subseteq \mathbb{\bar X}$, $\mathbb{\bar T}_{det} \subseteq \mathbb{\bar T}$, and $\mathbb{\bar U}_{det} \subseteq \mathbb{\bar U}$.
+Therefore, Problem 3 has the same closed-loop properties as does the standard tube-MPC scheme (Proposition 2). \end{proposition} A major discrepancy between the proposed interpolation scheme and the standard tube-MPC scheme is that the proposed scheme includes more degrees of freedom, enabling it to find a better solution with an acceptable increase in computational complexity.
+Moreover, in contrast to the interpolation tube-MPC scheme presented in \cite{Kog20}, in which different control gains are used to construct multiple tubes for blending, a scaling parameter ($D$) is employed for this purpose in the proposed scheme [(13) and (14)], which reduces the tuning difficulty.

-\subsection{Computation of tightened constraints}
+\subsection{Computation of Tightened Constraints}

-For tube-based approaches, tightened constraint calculation requires the use of set algebra; however, this is computationally expensive even for a four-dimensional system \cite{Kha21} because the calculation involves many polytope vertices.
+For tube-based approaches, the calculation of tightened constraints requires the use of set algebra; however, this approach is computationally expensive even for a four-dimensional system \cite{Kha21} because the calculation involves many polytope vertices.
 A solution to this problem is to project the original high-dimensional system onto low-dimensional subsystems \cite{Kha21, Wan22}.
-In the discretized lane-keeping model (1), the disturbance term ${\bf w}$ mainly involves two state variables, $\dot \Delta$ and $\dot \theta$.
-Thus, we approximate the tightened constraint computation for the original four-dimensional system ${\bf x}$ by considering the two-dimensional subsystem ${\bf x}' \equiv \left[ { } \right]^T \in \mathbb{X}'$ with control vector ${\bf u}' \equiv \left[ \delta \right] \in \mathbb{U}'$ and the disturbance ${\bf w}' \in \mathbb{W}'$.
+In the discretized lane-keeping model presented in (1), the disturbance term ${\bf w}$ is dominated by two state variables, $\dot \Delta$ and $\dot \theta$.
+Thus, the computation of the tightened constraints for the original four-dimensional system ${\bf x}$ is approximated by considering the two-dimensional subsystem ${\bf x}' \equiv \left[ { } \right]^T \in \mathbb{X}'/\mathbb{T}'$ with the control vector ${\bf u}' \equiv \left[ \delta \right] \in \mathbb{U}'$ and the disturbance ${\bf w}' \in \mathbb{W}'$.
 The relevant discrete-time dynamics model is represented as follows \cite{Lev22}: